bsvin33t/sicp-notes/README.md

 A procedure is a pattern for the local evolution of a computational process.
 It specifies how each stage of the process is built upon the previous stage.
 We would like to be able to make statements about the overall, or global, behavior of a process whose local evolution has been specified by a procedure.
 This is very difficult to do in general, but we can at least try to describe some typical patterns of process evolution.

+## Linear Recursion and Iteration

+The expansion occurs as the process builds up a chain of deferred operations (in this case, a chain of multiplications).
+The contraction occurs as the operations are actually performed.
+This type of process, characterized by a chain of deferred operations, is called a recursive process.
+Carrying out this process requires that the interpreter keep track of the operations to be performed later on.

+In general, an iterative process is one whose state can be summarized by a fixed number of state variables, together with a fixed rule that describes how the state variables should be updated as the process moves from state to state and an (optional) end test that specifies conditions under which the process should terminate.